- Open Access

 Electronic supplementary material

-Additional file 2:Results of the QTL analysis using QTL Express.
+Additional file 2:.
 Information on the average QTL position (Peak) and the confidence interval (CI) in cM; F-value and respective significance threshold [*chromosome-wide significance level P < 0.05, **chromosome-wide significance level P < 0.01, ***experiment-wide significance level P < 0.05, ****experiment-wide significance level P < 0.01]; standardised QTL effect (SD) with standard error (SE); and phenotypic variance explained by the QTL are presented.
 (PDF 8 KB)

 About this article